LanceEddleman/DomoApps/other/Utilities/directory change script/README.md

 ---------------------------------
 The Snappy Directory Change Tool
 ---------------------------------
-Want to change DomoApp directories *and* login to that server all in a snap?Well this tool is the tool for you!
+Want to change DomoApp directories *and* login to that server all in a snap?
+Well this tool is the tool for you!

 ---------------
 Getting Started